AbhijeetDhikale007/Angular/README.md

-This is A Angular App which contains following things:
+This is a Angular App which contains following things:

 1. Router.
 2. Navigation Bar.